-No organization is making remarkable advances in modern spaceflight technology than SpaceX.
-The rocketship company founded in 2002 by Elon Musk aims to make space travel more affordable, creating opportunities for deep space exploration, new cosmic discoveries, and, ultimately, colonization of Mars.
+No organization is making more remarkable advances in modern spaceflight technology than SpaceX.
+The rocketship company founded in 2002 by Elon Musk aims to make space travel more affordable, creating opportunities for deep space exploration, new cosmic discoveries, and, ultimately, the colonization of Mars.

 SpaceX is leading the industry in reusable parts and state-of-the-art propulsion.
 The company plans to achieve its goals with highly developed vehicles and parts.
 However, Space X hasn’t relied on government funding to pursue its scientific ambitions as it’s a privately-owned company.

 A self-made entrepreneur, Elon Musk built two highly successful software companies before breaking into rocketry.
-When the time came to switch gears, Musk sold his companies and invested nearly $100 million in his first spaceflight vehicle, the Falcon 1.
+When the time came to switch gears, Musk sold his company and invested nearly $100 million in his first spaceflight vehicle, the Falcon 1.
 Although on paper it was nothing special, as far as rocketships go), Musk brought his rocket to the Department of Defense and contracted his first payload missions.

 Space X’s first few flight attempts failed.
 On its fourth flight attempt, the Falcon 1 reached orbit, and its next flights brought satellites to space.
 With great success and an influx of funding, SpaceX designed its next (and most successful) rocket, the Falcon 9.

 The company’s second vehicle would drastically change the industry.
-The Falcon 9 would feature reusable second-stages and spacecraft, making history in spaceflight.
+The Falcon 9 would feature reusable second stages and spacecraft, making history in spaceflight.
 With its technology, SpaceX would go on to become:

 - The first private company to launch, orbit, and recover a spacecraft.